uviclibraries/rstudio/basics-interface.md

 syntax highlighting, code completion, and other helpful tools to make coding easier.

+The code you write in the editor is just text.
+RStudio will not execute the code unless you tell it to.
+To tell RStudio to execute the code, you need to send the code to the console.
+We will see how to do that in section 3.2.

 ### 1.2 Console:

 The console is where R code is executed.